This Charming Man

 "This Charming Man" is a song by the English rock band the Smiths, written by guitarist Johnny Marr and singer Morrissey.
 Released as the group's second single on 31 October 1983 by the independent record label Rough Trade, it is defined by Marr's jangly guitar riff and Morrissey's characteristically morose lyrics, which revolve around the recurrent Smiths themes of sexual ambiguity and lust.
 A different version, from the John Peel Show on BBC Radio 1, was included on the 1984 compilation album Hatful of Hollow.

-Feeling detached from the early 1980s mainstream gay culture, Morrissey wrote "This Charming Man" to evoke an older, more coded and self-aware underground scene.
+Feeling detached from the early 1980s gay culture, Morrissey wrote "This Charming Man" to evoke an older, more coded and self-aware underground scene.
 The singer said of the song's lyrics: "I really like the idea of the male voice being quite vulnerable, of it being taken and slightly manipulated, rather than there being always this heavy machismo thing that just bores everybody."

 Although only moderately successful on first release—the single peaked at number 25 on the UK Singles Chart—"This Charming Man" has been widely praised in both the music and mainstream press.
-Re-issued in 1992, it reached number 8 on the UK Singles Chart (making it the Smiths' biggest UK hit by chart position).
+Reissued in 1992, it reached number 8 on the UK Singles Chart (making it the Smiths' biggest UK hit by chart position).
 In 2004, BBC Radio 2 listeners voted it number 97 on the station's "Sold on Song Top 100" poll.
 Mojo magazine journalists placed the track at number 1 on their 2008 "50 Greatest UK Indie Records of All Time" feature.
 It was certified double platinum by the British Phonographic Industry (BPI) in 2023.